Sharp Minkowski-Type Inequality in Cartan-Hadamard 3-Spaces: Proof of Theorem and Corollary

 We claim that $Q_{\infty} = \xi_{0,a}$, where $\xi_{0,a}$ is the total mean curvature profile function in $\HH^3(a)$ as defined in \eqref{note1.defn.SM}.
-To prove, we may take limit on both sides of \eqref{defn:Q_n} to get an ODE that $Q_{\infty}$ satisfies:
+To prove this, we take the limit on both sides of \eqref{defn:Q_n} to obtain an integral equation satisfied by $Q_{\infty}$.